-Rationale and impact: To build, monitor and encourage an enabling environment for SMMEs to formalise develop and grow, policy propositions which direct programmes and administrative efficiencies are necessary.
-This entails preparing and publishing, in the Annual Review of Small Business, policy direction to encourage SMME growth (Access to Finance, Markets, Infrastructure, IBDs, Entrepreneurship, etc) and recommendations of laws and regulations which require adjustment to better the business environment (Red-Tape Reduction).
-Introducing incentives (instruments) to formalise, streamlining compliance and providing for better administrative efficiencies are important steps to supporting SMMEs operations and their growth.
+Rationale and impact: To build, monitor and encourage an enabling environment for MSMEs to formalise develop and grow, policy propositions which direct programmes and administrative efficiencies are necessary.
+This entails preparing and publishing, in the Annual Review of Small Business, policy direction to encourage MSME growth (Access to Finance, Markets, Infrastructure, IBDs, Entrepreneurship, etc) and recommendations of laws and regulations which require adjustment to better the business environment (Red-Tape Reduction).
+Introducing incentives (instruments) to formalise, streamlining compliance and providing for better administrative efficiencies are important steps to supporting MSMEs operations and their growth.
 There are many complexities involved in building an enabling environment for business.
-Actions under this outcome therefore require consistent review, and political will, to adjust for the reforms and programmes necessary to enable change and uplift SMMEs growth and development.
+Actions under this outcome therefore require consistent review, and political will, to adjust for the reforms and programmes necessary to enable change and uplift MSMEs growth and development.
 This will require many adjustments over time based on a live plan context which need to be signalled in the Annual Review for Small Business.

-Output 4 Effective policy and efficient governance for SMME growth and employment
+Output 4 Effective policy and efficient governance for MSME growth and employment

-Supplementary notes to output 4.1 SMME growth has been stagnant in the economy for the last decade.
+Supplementary notes to output 4.1 MSME growth has been stagnant in the economy for the last decade.
 New policy propositions are necessary to introduce a shift and change in the enabling environment for their growth and development.
-SMMEs are heterogeneous and operate across all sectors of the economy with constraints and opportunities dependant on their sector, historical dispensation and location.
-In order to build, monitor and encourage an enabling environment for SMMEs to develop and grow, policy propositions which direct programmes and administrative efficiencies are necessary.
-There are many factors that impact on the performance and growth of SMMEs as outlined in the output below.
+MSMEs are heterogeneous and operate across all sectors of the economy with constraints and opportunities dependant on their sector, historical dispensation and location.
+In order to build, monitor and encourage an enabling environment for MSMEs to develop and grow, policy propositions which direct programmes and administrative efficiencies are necessary.
+There are many factors that impact on the performance and growth of MSMEs as outlined in the output below.
 Likewise, there are many actors who are affected by policies currently.
 In order to achieve effective and consistent policy with minimal unintended affects, these propositions require detailed consultation with all the affected parties to ensure that they encourage growth and poverty reduction.
-These actors include amongst others, civil society representatives, business networks and SMME association, labour representatives, academia and international development organisations.
-Policy propositions are to lead to the furtherance of programmes that are targeted and specific to SMME development and growth.
-They should include budgetary considerations for implementation, analysis of administrative capacity to implement, and considerations to be used for the reform of laws and regulations which are required to continuously build a better enabling environment for SMMEs.
+These actors include amongst others, civil society representatives, business networks and MSME association, labour representatives, academia and international development and growth.
+They should include budgetary considerations for implementation, analysis of administrative capacity to implement, and growth.
+They should include budgetary considerations for implementation, analysis of administrative capacity to implement, and regulations which are required to continuously build a better enabling environment for MSMEs.